 Never Take Out a Payday Loan because a Debt Collector Told You To

-Debt collectors are trained to use every psychological trick in the book to make you feel as urgent as possible about that delinquent doctor’s bill, credit card bill, or overdue library book balance.
-They will often pressure people to get payday loans so they can pay their debts back right away.
-Debt collectors will often give out bad advice which suggests that you take multiple payday loans, making each one a little smaller than before, to handle repaying your payday loans.
+Debt collectors have been trained to use every psychological trick in the book to make you feel as urgent as possible about that delinquent doctor’s bill, credit card bill, or overdue library book balance.
+They may even pressure people to get payday loans so they can pay their debts back right away.
+Debt collectors will often give out bad advice, which suggests that you take multiple payday loans, making each one a little smaller than before, to handle repaying your payday loans.

-In truth, it makes no sense to take out a debt at 425% interest to pay for a debt that has likely either stopped accruing interest or which never accrued interest in the first place.
-Instead, work out a payment plan with your creditors if possible, or simply refuse to allow them to intimidate you.
-If the bill isn’t big enough for them to create a lawsuit and it’s already in collections it can’t do any more damage than it’s already doing.
-While you do have a moral obligation to repay the debt you shouldn’t do it at the expense of being able to meet your basic needs, and you shouldn’t get yourself into deeper financial trouble to make it happen.
+In truth, it makes no sense to take out a loan at a high-interest rate to pay for a debt that has likely either stopped accruing interest or which never accumulated interest in the first place.
+Instead, work out a payment plan with your creditors if possible, or refuse to allow them to intimidate you all together.
+If the outstanding debt isn’t big enough for them to create a lawsuit and it’s already in collections, it can’t do any more damage than it’s already doing.
+While you do have a moral obligation to repay the debt, you shouldn’t do it at the expense of being able to meet your basic needs, and you shouldn’t get yourself into deeper financial trouble to make it happen.

 Never take out a Payday Loan if you already have one!

-In some states this practice is actually illegal.
+In some states, this practice is illegal.
 Many applications specifically ask whether or not you have taken out any other payday loans.
-If you lie about this to get money you are committing fraud, which could send you to jail even if taking out multiple payday loans isn’t illegal in your state.
+If you lie about this to get the money, you are committing fraud, even if taking out multiple payday loans isn’t illegal in your state.

-There’s really only one good reason for taking out a payday loan.
+There’s only one good reason for taking out a payday loan.

 Payday loans are good options for emergencies.
-A car problem that would keep you from getting to work if it’s not handled fast might be a good example.
+A car problem that would keep you from getting to work is a good example.
 Obtaining vital medicines for a member of your family who is sick is another example of a “can’t wait” situation.
 If you don’t have any savings and you have a clear, specific, and immediate emergency need that you could not have foreseen the payday loan allows you to handle the problem.
-In the future, however, you will want to do everything you can to ensure that you have some sort of emergency savings so that payday loans won’t become a long-term financial strategy.
+In the future, however, you will want to do everything you can to ensure that you have some emergency savings so that payday loans won’t become a long-term financial strategy.